Fort McKavett, C.S.A.

 Throughout the 20th century, Menard County's economy remained based on ranching, though it faced challenges such as droughts and the economic instability of the Great Depression.
 Today, the county continues to be primarily rural and agricultural, known for its cattle ranches and natural beauty.
 Menard County offers recreational activities such as hunting, fishing, and camping, attracting visitors who appreciate its historical heritage and scenic landscapes.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Menard County, Texas.
+This timeline provides a concise overview of the key events in the history of Menard County, Texas.